named-data/ndn-js/README.md

 does not require it, we really would appreciate it if others would share their contributions to the library if they are willing to do so under the same license.

+See the file INSTALL for build and install instructions.

 ---

 This is a young project, with minimal documentation that we are slowly enhancing.
 Please